 E2 Dispensing requires that open label, bulk drug be sent to a central-fill pharmacy where pharmacists will dispense medication according to a medical order outlined in the clinical protocol or pharmacist manual.
 Instead of taking 3-6 months to get clinical supplies to patients, E2 Dispensing take 3-6 days.

 There are so many ways to show how E2 Dispensing will save costs, the least of which is the elimination of the costs associated with unnecessary planning, packaging and labeling of clinical supplies.
 For most, costs come down to a direct comparison of what it costs today to use the current traditional packaging and labeling method compared to what E2 Dispensing will cost.
 Current pricing shows up to a 50% cost savings.
-Ask for a quote and prove this for yourself.
+Ask for a quote and see this for yourself.

-E2 Dispensing greatly improves the quality of the clinical supplies being dispensed to patients.
-First and foremost, the pharmacist, the medication expert, will be counseling the patient according to state law requirements and ensure that the right drug was delivered to the right patient and that the patient knows how to use and store their medication.
-Secondly, the clinical supplies will be labeled with a patient specific pharmacy label rather than a GMP-type label, providing the patient with the information they need to properly take their medication.
+E2 Dispensing greatly improves the quality of clinical supplies being dispensed to patients.
+First and foremost, the pharmacist, the medication expert, will be counseling the patient according to state law requirements and ensure that the right drug was delivered to the right patient and that the patient knows how to use and store the medication.
+Secondly, the clinical supplies will be labeled with a patient specific pharmacy label rather than a GMP-type label, providing the patient with the information they need to properly take the medication.